UBC-InfoVis/2021-436V-tutorials/2_D3_Tutorial/2_D3_Tutorial.md

 ### Scales

-Until now, we used only *x* and *y* values that corresponded directly to pixel measurements on the screen, within a pre-defined SVG drawing area.
+Until now, we have only used *x* and *y* values that corresponded directly to pixel measurements on the screen, within a pre-defined SVG drawing area.
 That is not very flexible and only feasible for static data.
 What if our data attributes are suddenly doubled?
 We can not increase the size of the chart every time a value increases.
 At some point, the user might have to scroll through a simple bar chart to get all the information.

-→ This is where ***scales*** come in.
-We specify a fixed SVG drawing space in our webpage and scale the data to fit in the dedicated area.
+This is where ***scales*** come in.
+We specify a fixed SVG drawing space on our web page and scale the data to fit in the dedicated area.

 * Scales are functions that map from an input domain to an output range.
-* D3 provides built-in methods for many different scales: linear, ordinal, logarithmic, square root etc. Most of the time you will use *linear scale functions* , so we will focus on learning this type of scale.
+* D3 provides built-in methods for many different scales: linear, ordinal, logarithmic, square root, and so on.
+Most of the time you will use *linear scale functions*, so we will focus on learning this type of scale.
 * You can read more about D3 scales here:<br>[https://github.com/d3/d3-scale/blob/master/README.md](https://github.com/d3/d3-scale/blob/master/README.md)

 *Example:* We want to visualize the monthly sales of an ice cream store.
 The input data are numbers between 0 and 20,000 USD and the maximum height of the chart is 400px.
-We take an input inverval (called ***Domain***) and transform it into a new output interval (called ***Range***).
+We take an input inverval (called ***domain***) and transform it into a new output interval (called ***range***).

 ![Scales](input_domain_output_scale.png?raw=true "Scales")